By Sam Davis, BHS, CPT, FNS

 Snacking smart can help you lose weight.
-If you are someone who eats a couple of large meals a day with hours in between, you are actually slowing down your metabolism.
+Are you someone who eats a couple of large meals a day with hours in between?
+If so, then you are actually slowing down your metabolism.
 Having small meals or snacks every two to three hours keeps your metabolism moving and your hormones stable, which in turn helps you burn more calories over the course of the day.
-When you snack, you are less likely to eat massive meals, which also helps with weight management as you are not eating an excessive amount of calories.
+When you snack, you are less likely to eat massive meals.
+This helps with weight management as you are not eating an excessive amount of calories.

 Spicing up your meals is another way to help you boost your metabolism.
 Capsaicin is a chemical compound that occurs in peppers like jalapeno, cayenne, and other spicy chilli peppers.
 Studies show that it may support fat loss by making you feel fuller and increasing energy expenditure which helps you burn fat.
 Some people revert to capsaicin supplements, but I would not recommend this.
 If capsaicin is consumed in excess, and over an extended period of time, it can cause stomach irritation, pain, bloating, and heartburn.
 Just stick to spicing up your food.
 There are better options for fat burning supplements that will help you much more without the stomach ulcers!

-Upping your protein intake is a huge nutritional area that most people miss when they are trying to lose fat, especially if you’re participating in weight training.
+Upping your protein intake is a huge nutritional area that most people miss when they are trying to lose fat.
+This is especially true if you’re participating in weight training.
 Protein is actually a thermic food, which means your body burns calories to digest it.
-Most proteins are slow digesting, which helps you stay fuller longer so you don’t overeat, and the slow digestion helps your body have a constant source of energy so it is able to keep your blood sugar levels stable (also an important factor in fat loss).
+Most proteins are slow digesting, which helps you stay fuller longer so you don’t overeat.
+Additionally, the slow digestion helps your body have a constant source of energy so it is able to keep your blood sugar levels stable (also an important factor in fat loss).

-Studies estimate that for every pound of muscle on your frame, you will burn around six calories per day while at rest, while one pound of fat only burns two calories per day.
-For example, if you add eight pounds of muscle to your frame, you are burning 48 extra calories a day, 336 extra calories a week, and 1,440 calories per month.
+Studies estimate that for every pound of muscle on your frame, you will burn around six calories per day while at rest.
+By contrast, one pound of fat only burns two calories per day.
+For example, if you add eight pounds of muscle to your frame, you are burning 48 extra calories a day.
+This translates into 336 extra calories a week, and 1,440 calories per month.
 This may not sound significant at first, but if your goal is to lose fat, this most definitely adds up over time.

 Developing muscle has a compounding effect.
 The more muscle you have, the stronger you are, the more intense your workouts are, and the more calories you burn during your workouts.
 Over time, fat loss becomes steady and second nature.